Volnyii/PSP-HPInvert-plugin/README.md

 Syscon:   0
 ```

-headPhoneFix dynamically locates the Syscon/HPRM structures and
+headphonefix dynamically locates the Syscon/HPRM structures and
 headphone callback used by the currently loaded firmware environment.

 The plugin: